addyosmani/backbone-fundamentals/backbone-fundamentals.md

 * When using Models in real-world applications we generally also need a way of persisting Models.
 Persistence allows us to edit and update Models with the knowledge that their most recent states will be saved somewhere, for example in a web browser's localStorage data-store or synchronized with a database.

-* A Model may have one (or many) Views observing it for changes.
+* A Model may have multiple Views observing it for changes.
 By *observing* we mean that a View has registered an interest in being informed whenever an update is made to the Model.
-This allows the View to ensure that what is displayed on screen and what data is contained in the model are kept in sync.
+This allows the View to ensure that what is displayed on screen is kept in sync with the data contained in the model.
 Depending on your requirements, you might create a single View displaying all Model attributes, or create separate Views displaying different attributes.
 The important point is that the Model doesn't care how these Views are organized, it simply announces updates to its data as necessary through the framework's event system.

 * It is not uncommon for modern MVC/MV* frameworks to provide a means of grouping Models together.
 In Backbone, these groups are called "Collections."
 Managing Models in groups allows us to write application logic based on notifications from the group when a Model within the group changes.
 This avoids the need to manually observe individual Model instances.
 We'll see this in action later in the book.
 Collections are also useful for performing any aggregate computations across more than one model.